afa7789/pin_instruction_count/README.md

 ## Disclaimer

-This intruction tools have a hashmap folder, that's a c library made with [Andrei Rimsa](http://rimsa.com.br/page/) my professor and Thesis tutor from CEFET-MG `mostly him`.:rofl:
+These instructions tools have a hashmap folder, that's a c library made with [Andrei Rimsa](http://rimsa.com.br/page/) `mostly him` :rofl: , my professor and thesis tutor from CEFET-MG.

 ## How to Install

 ### Install Curl

-we are using curl to download pin.
+We are using curl to download intel pin.

 [follow this tutorial](https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux)